Pandalfer/Studanova/what to add.md

 Added later:
 Shared notes between users
 A favourite option to note items

 A last edited timestamp on note items
 A ... button that opens the context menu

 MAKE LIGHT MODE USABLE

-add a 404 page ( Oops! we could find this page in the textbook )

 # 🧭 Suggested Pages & Features